 There are more good reasons to buy new.
 Newer cars will have more advanced technology, and the value of this should not be underestimated – particularly in the areas of fuel efficiency (where huge advances have been made comparatively recently) and safety.
 Features such as stability control give invaluable or even life-saving help in the event of an emergency.

 On the downside, it's also true that most breakdowns in modern cars stem from electrical faults, many of which are not easily cured at the side of the road.

 Use our guide to get the best deal on your new car

-There are around seven million used cars sold each year.
+There are around eight million used cars sold each year.
 This enormous breadth of choice is probably the single best argument for buying a used car.

 Another big is that you avoid taking the financial hit of depreciation – around 20% of a new car's value is wiped out as soon as it leaves the showroom.
 Few new cars are worth more than half their purchase price after three years, while many will have lost up to two-thirds of their value.

 The introduction of ever-longer factory warranties has also added to the appeal of used cars – boosting peace of mind for those buying previously owned vehicles.